eclipse-archived/ceylon-lang.org/documentation/1.3/tour/index.md

 Python, Ruby, or Smalltalk.
 But we promise that the benefits make it worthwhile in the end, especially once you learn to use the IDE effectively.
-Tools for a dynamic language simply can't reason about your code like Ceylon IDE for Eclipse can!
+Tools for a dynamic language simply can't reason about your code like Ceylon IDE can!

 ### Help us improve!